 - Upload the Resume/CV.

 - Upload a Master’s Thesis or a Scholarly Research Paper.

 - Submit at least a 20 page document.

 - Enter the Names and Emails of all recommenders into the UCLA Graduate Division Online Application.

-- Request that all TEST SCORES be sent directly to UCLA.
+- Request that all Test Scores, if required, be sent directly to UCLA.

 UCLA Department of Theater